Star light, Star bright: How Does Light Intensity Change with Distance?

 - Hold the phone at the starting distance.

 - Write down the distance in your lab notebook, read the lux measurement from your phone and record the measurement value in your table.
-Important note: Meter mode may abbreviate lux values over 1,000 using a "K" (for example, 1K, 2K, etc.).
+You can also take a snapshot of your light intensity reading as explained in the tutorial.
+Important note: Lux readings over 1,000 might be abbreviated using a "K" (for example, 1K, 2K, etc.).
 This can make it difficult to get accurate readings.
-If this occurs, switch to graph mode, record a brief trial with the phone, and then drag the data cursor to read the exact value from the graph.
+If this occurs, use the app to take a short recording instead, and then drag the data cursor to read the exact value from the graph.

 - Move the phone 5 cm closer to the light source and repeat step b.
 Continue this until the light sensor is very close to the light source.
 To record higher-resolution data, reduce the distance between consecutive measurements from 5 to 2.5 cm.